naughtygopher/goapp/README.md

 And finally the `main package`.
 I prefer putting the `main.go` file outside as shown here. main.go is probably going to be the ugliest package where all conventions and separation of concerns are broken.
 But I believe this is acceptable.
 The responsibility of main package is one and only one, `get things started`.

+`cmd` directory can be added in the root for adding multiple commands.
+This is usually required when there are multiple modes of interacting with the application. i.e. HTTP server, CLI application etc. In which case each usecase can be initialized and started with subpackages under `cmd`.
+Even though Go advocates lesser use of packages, I would give higher precedence for separation of concerns at a package level.

 # Note